digi-ron/AU-Falcon-SPUD-Project/PCMBCM/PCM/CatchCodes/CatchCodes.md

 ## Notes

 - The table on this page was collated from multiple sources such as [FordForums](../../../Credits.md#sources) and [Bullet Performance Racing](../../../Credits.md#sources) and is considered ***incomplete indefinitely***
-- When swapping PCMs note that there are 3 main types that are *mostly* interchangeable:
+- When swapping PCMs note that there are 3 main types that are *mostly* interchangeable (assuming same engine/transmission):
     - S1 - All original Smartlock 1998 or early 1999 build AU Falcons
     - S1.5 - Smartshield Immobilizer with S1 sensors, generally the hardest subset of PCMs to find
     - S2-3 - Smartshield Immobilizer with S2/3 sensors, later revisions preferred but changes are iterative